 For transport from and to the United Kingdom, the pre-notification of customs documents via Portbase is mandatory at all ferry terminals and shortsea terminals in the Netherlands.
 You can take care of this pre-notification yourself in your capacity as an exporter, but the forwarder, customs agent or, on occasion, transporter can do this as well.
 Make clear agreements about this!
 These Dutch (customs) forwarders could help you.
 If you do the pre-notifications yourself, these software suppliers can create a system link if desired.
 Without pre-notification, the transporter will not be granted access to the terminal.

 You use Portbase to digitally pre-notify customs documents at shortsea and ferry terminals.

 For export (cargo from the Netherlands to the United Kingdom): service Notification Export Documentation

-After Brexit, you can use this excisting service to pre-notify all customs documents at shortsea and ferry terminals as well.
-This can be done via the web as well as (in the case of larger numbers) by means of a system link.
+The pre-notification of customs documents can be done via the web as well as (in the case of larger numbers) by means of a system link.
 These software suppliers can help you make such a system link.